SILK SALWAR KAMEEZ & FABRIC

 - Bangalore Silk: Known for its effortlessness and virtue of Silk, Bangalore silk is delivered in the silk homesteads of Bangalore.

-- Angora Silk: Known for delicate surface, the Angora silk yarn is made up from the hide of quiet ‘Angora’ bunny.
+- Angora Silk: Known for its delicate surface, the Angora silk yarn is made up from the hide of a quiet ‘Angora’ bunny.

 - Silk Embroidery: Intricate examples weaved in silk on different textures.

 - Pochampally/Pochampalli Silk: Type of silk starting from the town of Boodhan Pochampally, situated in Nalgonda locale of Andhra Pradesh, famously known as the silk city of India.